AdaCompNUS/cs6244_motionplanning/README.md

 Steps to follow:

-1. `roslaunch autocar test.launch`
+1. `roslaunch autocar data1.launch`

 2. make sure the small pygame window in on the top of your screen

-3. Now you can drive the car in the simulator using the arrow keys.
+3. Now press s and you should be able to see the cars moving.
+Congrats!

 ### 8. Troubleshooting